fpereiro/proof/notes.md

 pe2:
    1) go to the leftmost of the tape
    2) go right until finding two blanks in a row
-   3) when it finds two blanks in a row, advance one more position and go right in twos.
+   3) when it finds two blanks in a row, advance one more position and print 2arg.
-   4) when finding a blank (which could be immediately), print 2arg.
+   4) go to the leftmost of the tape again
-   5) repeat the whole thing until finding two blanks again - then advance one more position and print 3arg and -> 1arg.
+   5) go right until finding two blanks in a row
+   6) advance one more position and print 3arg, then -> 1arg.

 ## f' (find left)